Who We Are

 Some projects offered by the 4-H program include: Arts & Crafts, Camping & Backpacking, Citizenship, Clothing & Textiles, Service Learning, Computers, Dog Care, Food & Nutrition, Gardening, Guide Dogs, Leathercraft, Livestock, Photography, Rocketry, Shooting Sports, Small Animals, Woodworking.
 Members may design individual projects or participate in any approved project for which a leader is available.

 4-H members can participate in the Camp Program.
-In coordination with the Tulare County 4-H Program, this five day extravaganza at Lake Tulequoia is one 4-H'ers will not want to miss!
+This five day extravaganza at Huntington Lake is one 4-H'ers will not want to miss!
 Camp is organized by JCs (Junior Counselors) with the supervision of adult counselors.
 At camp, members are involved in a variety of sessions and activities which provide entertainment and learning opportunities.

 The 4-H Motto: "To Make the Best Better"